-This program will no longer be available on site at our 4 locations; however, you are still eligible to enroll in the Family Literacy program through Luzerne County Community College.
+LCHS will be available at our 4 locations; however, you are also eligible to enroll in the Family Literacy program through Luzerne County Community College.
 Staff will provide information, if interested.

 What is Family Literacy?

 - Interactive literacy activities between parents and their children. - Training for parents regarding how to be the primary teacher for their children and full partners in the education of their children. - Parent literacy training that leads to economic self-sufficiency. - An age-appropriate education to prepare children for success in school and life experiences.